CARES Act & PPPFA: Tactical Moves for SMB Owners and Occupants

 Tax benefits are achievable through certain Disaster Relief Payments, generally from Businesses to business owners, employees, etc, to allow dollars to flow to individuals immediately.
 These are deductible but are not subject to income tax or self-employment tax for the recipient.

-The payment must be a reasonable reimbursement or payable for expenses attributed to a qualified disaster:
+The payment must be a reasonable reimbursement or payable for expenses attributable to a qualified disaster:

 necessary personal, family, living, or funeral expenses